 Plaintiff John McComish argued in the landmark McComish v.
-Bennett that "individuals... can deliberately run as candidates in the same race as one or more preferred participating candidates in order to trigger matching funds to participating candidates."8 Donors have found a number of creative ways to game the Clean Election Act: individuals or organizations can contribute to a nonparticipating candidate in order to trigger matching funds for their favored candidate, something the energy industry appeared to be engaging in, according to Arizona Corporation Commissioner Paul Newman, who claimed to have heard that Republicans were running a "team" of non-participant and participant candidates for Corporate Commission.
-According support a traditional candidate."9
+Bennett that "individuals... can deliberately run as candidates in the same race as one or more preferred participating candidates in order to trigger matching funds to participating candidates."
+Donors have found a number of creative ways to game the Clean Election Act: individuals or organizations can contribute to a non-participating candidate in order to trigger matching funds for their favored candidate, something the energy industry appeared to be engaging in, according to Arizona Corporation Commissioner Paul Newman, who claimed to have heard that Republicans were running a "team" of non-participant and participant candidates for Corporate Commission.
+According to McComish, "this scam multiplies the value of moneys given or spent to support a traditional candidate."